There was a problem loading the comments.

 --> As you may guess, this could be confusing vs. having the complete path set as package name.

-Why can't I have the slash character (/) in package names?
+Why can't I have the normal slash character "/"in package names and instead, "" is used?

-Some characters are currently not allowed in package names so they'll be replaced by underscore "_".
+Some characters are not allowed in package names so they'll be replaced by characters that look similar.

 Related Articles